xiannanhuang/CONTINA/README.md

 ## How to reproduce this algorithm?

-Just install pytorch and run AQCI.ipynb is OK.
+Just install pytorch and run CONTINA.ipynb is OK.
 Pretained model and dataset can be downloaded.